-We then designated a small team of patrol officers whose only job was to patrol Meadowhall car parks.
+We then designated a small team of patrol officers whose only job was to patrol the Meadowhall car parks.
 Consistently having the same officers patrolling, they quickly built up valuable knowledge of the site and its users.
-They began to see patterns in the parking activity and identified other issues that had previously not been detected.
+They began to see patterns in the parking activity and identified other issues that had not previously been detected.
 An example being people using the car park and then using the tram to travel into Sheffield city centre to work.

 The hard work of the patrol officers, combined with the high level of detail taken by the Minster Baywatch team, led to winning a case taken to court relating to a member of staff who parked in the customer car park.
 Once the staff learnt of this, we saw a significant increase in the volume of traffic at the staff car park, freeing up valuable space in the customer parking.
 We were able to fix long-standing issues that previous management companies had been unable to solve effectively.